ess-dg/dg_TPH_logger/README.md

 - subfolder LogFiles/ where the log files are stored

 Note: the WatchMe.py works based on the fact that both TPHlogger.py and WatchMe.py are added as cron jobs at reboot.
-Cronttab -e add the following lines:
+Crontab -e add the following lines:

     @reboot python /home/pi/dg_TPH_logger/TPHlogger.py
     @reboot python /home/pi/dg_TPH_logger/WatchMe.py